-- i.
-Any Undertaking that is not considered as an autonomous Start-up Undertaking. - ii.
-Enterprises controlled by owners of previously closed down businesses, if the new enterprise is operative in the same or related sectors as that of the closed down firm.
-This restriction applies for a period of twelve months following such closure. - iii.
-Undertakings subject to an outstanding recovery order following a Commission decision declaring an aid granted by Malta illegal and incompatible with the internal market. - iv.
+- Undertakings subject to an outstanding recovery order following a Commission Decision declaring an aid granted by Malta illegal and incompatible with the internal market. - ii.
 Undertakings in difficulty are in principle excluded from receiving aid under this scheme.
-However, in line with the provisions of Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemption Regulation), as amended, such exclusion does not apply to those undertakings that were not in difficulty as on 31 December 2019 but became undertakings in difficulty in the period from 1 January 2020 to 31 December 2021. - V. Undertakings that have not honoured their obligations further to a Decision by the competent Court in favour of a recovery order issued by the competent authorities responsible for the administration and management of aid schemes co-funded under the European Regional Development Fund Cohesion Policy Operational Programme I 2007 2013. - vi.
-Undertakings that have not honoured their obligations further to a recovery order issued by the competent authorities responsible for the administration of aid schemes co-funded under Cohesion Policy 2014 2020. - vii.
-Exclusions as per provisions of Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemptions Regulations), as amended. - viii.
-Undertakings whose principal activities fall under Section A 'Agriculture, Forestry and Fishing' of the NACE Rev 2. - ix.
-Undertakings active in the sector of processing and marketing of agricultural products, in the following cases: - where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned; - where the aid is conditional on being partly or entirely passed on to primary producers. - x.
-Actions addressing the processing and marketing of agricultural products in so far as such actions can be considered eligible for funding under the EAFRD.
+However, in line with the provisions of Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemptions Regulation) as amended by Commission Regulation (EU) 2020/972 of 2 July 2020, such exclusion does not apply to those undertakings that were not in difficulty as on 31 December 2019 but became undertakings in difficulty in the period from 1 January 2020 to 30 June 2021. - iii.
+Undertakings that have not honoured their obligations further to a Decision by the competent Court in favour of a recovery order issued by the competent authorities responsible for the administration and management of aid schemes co-funded under the European Regional Development Fund Cohesion Policy Operational Programme I 2007 2013. - iv.
+Undertakings that have not honoured their obligations further to a recovery order issued by the competent authorities responsible for the administration of aid schemes co-funded under Cohesion Policy 2014 - 2020. - v.
+Exclusions as per provisions in Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemptions Regulations), as amended. - vi.
+Undertakings whose principal activities fall under Section A 'Agriculture, Forestry and Fishing' of NACE Rev 2. - vii.
+Undertakings active in the sector of processing and marketing of agricultural products, in the following cases: - where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned; - where the aid is conditional on being partly or entirely passed on to primary producers.

-- xi.
-Undertakings whose principal activities include the manufacturing, processing and marketing of tobacco and tobacco products. - xii.
+- viii.
+Actions addressing the processing and marketing of agricultural products in so far as such actions can be considered eligible for funding under the EAFRD. - ix.
+Undertaking whose principal activities include the manufacturing, processing and marketing of tobacco and tobacco products. - x.
 Public entities: Ministries, Departments, Entities, Authorities, Public Commissions, Public Sector Foundations and similar organisations carrying out a public or regulatory function which does not involve the carrying out of an economic activity, whether or not such organisations are established by law.
-With the exception of commercial undertakings carrying out exclusively economic activity in direct competition with third parties and in which Government has a controlling interest. - xiii.
-Energy Generation, distribution and infrastructure. - xiv.
-The Steel Sector. - xv.
-The Coal Sector. - xvi.
-The Shipbuilding Sector. - xvii.
-The Transport Sector. - xviii.
-The Synthetic Fibres Sector. - xix.
-Undertakings whose principal activities fall under Section K 'Financial and insurance activities' of the NACE Rev. 2. - xx.
-Undertakings whose principal activities fall under Section L 'Real Estate activities' of the NACE Rev. 2. - xxi.
-Gambling and Betting Activities. - xxii.
-Investment to achieve the reduction of greenhouse gas emissions from activities listed in Annex I to Directive 2003/87/EC. - xxiii.
-Actions resulting in training and mentoring activities. - xxiv.
-Actions resulting in investment in the decommissioning or the construction of nuclear power stations. - xxv.
-Actions resulting in investment in airport infrastructure unless related to environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact. - xxvi.
+With the exception of commercial Undertakings carrying out exclusively economic activity in direct competition with third parties and in which Government has a controlling interest. - xi.
+Energy Generation, distribution and infrastructure. - xii.
+The Steel Sector. - xiii.
+The Coal Sector. - xiv.
+The Shipbuilding Sector. - xv.
+The Transport Sector. - xvi.
+The Synthetic Fibres Sector. - xvii.
+Undertakings whose principal activities fall under Section K 'Financial and insurance activities' of the NACE Rev. 2. - xviii.
+Undertakings whose principal activities fall under Section L 'Real Estate activities' of the NACE Rev. 2. - xix.
+Gambling and Betting activities. - xx.
+Investment to achieve the reduction of greenhouse gas emissions from activities listed in Annex I to Directive 2003/87/EC. - xxi.
+Actions resulting in the decommissioning or the construction of nuclear power stations. - xxii.
+Actions resulting in investment in airport infrastructure unless related to environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact. - xxiii.
+Participation at Business Promotion Fairs held in the Territory of the Republic of Malta. - xxiv.
 Undertakings engaged in an illegal economic activity.